BACK

 Mortgage Rates

-High mortgage rates are a continuing challenge for would-be homeowners in the U.S. Arizona’s average rates for 30-year mortgages in May of 2024 are about the same as the national average, 7.23%.
+High mortgage rates are a continuing challenge for would-be homeowners in the U.S. As of late 2025, the average 30-year fixed mortgage rate sits around 6.26% nationally, according to Freddie Mac, with Arizona tracking closely to this range.
 Higher interest rates deter borrowing and discourage those who already own homes from putting their homes on the market.
 Many homeowners report feeling “locked in” to their current homes, as it is unlikely they will secure a mortgage rates low as their current one on their next property.
 Prospective buyers in Arizona should monitor mortgage rates in the coming months for a better understanding of how they impact the housing market.

 Inflation and Cost of Living

 Mortgage rates are tied to inflation, another massive contributing factor to the affordability of housing and the state of housing markets in general.
 Inflation has increased the cost of living for many across the U.S., including in Arizona.
+In the Phoenix-Mesa-Scottsdale area, the Consumer Price Index rose 1.4% year over year as of August 2025, according to the Bureau of Labor Statistics.
+While this regional inflation figure remains relatively low, it still contributes to higher living and housing costs.
 This means fewer people can truly afford to limit housing costs to less than 30% of their monthly income.

 Population Changes and Demographics